What are Quick Answers?

 Click a test title on the dashboard to go to the Summary tab on the Results page.

 The Summary tab is the sweet spot for Quick Answers.
-It summarizes the answer to your question: Did people find the solution useful and valuable for buying an Eames chair?
+It summarizes the answer to your question: Do more people find your solution valuable or not valuable?

 Review the graph